sunpy/sunpy/doc/source/dev.rst

 You will need to update the library of figure hashes after you create a new figure test or after a figure has intentionally changed due to code improvement.
-Once you have confirmed that the only figure-test failures are anticipated ones, remove the existing hash library (found at `sunpy/tests/figure_hashes_pyX.json`) and then run the entire suite of SunPy tests.
-Note that all figure tests will fail since a new hash library needs to be built.
-The test report will tell you where the new hash library has been created, which you then copy to `sunpy/tests/`.
+After you have confirmed that any conflicting hashes are associated with desired changes in figures, copy the hash-library file listed at the end of the test report to `sunpy/tests/`.
+Be forewarned that the hash library will likely need to be updated for multiple versions of Python.

 Running unit tests
 ^^^^^^^^^^^^^^^^^^